Regular coffee can hit hard, but you don't always want a full-strength cup.

 There are three tried-and-true ways to make half-caff coffee at home.
 For example, you could:

-• In a mug, mix half a teaspoon of decaf and half a teaspoon of regular instant coffee and add hot water.
+• In a mug, mix 1/2 teaspoon of decaf and 1/2 teaspoon of regular instant coffee, then add hot water.

 • Brew a batch of coffee using a 50/50 mix of decaf and regular coffee beans.